Where to Get Additional Information

 How Do I Report Suspected Tax Fraud Activity?

-If you suspect or know of an individual or company that is not complying with the tax laws, you may report this activity by completing Information Referral">Form 3949-A, Information Referral.
+If you suspect or know of an individual or company that is not complying with the tax laws, see "How Do You Report Suspected Tax Fraud Activity?"

 My software doesn’t work, what should I do?